 Healthcare platform FemFuturist, for example, used a chatbot to guide visitors through a simple health evaluation right off the bat.

 The conversational tone and ease of use made this a simple, engaging process; One that most healthcare brands are far from replicating.

 Most brands aren’t yet using chatbot lead generation at all.
 Let alone as part of the lead generation model!

 So, when you use a chatbot to engage your visitors as they land on your site, dazzle them with personalized content and help them find the information they need, you’re setting your brand apart from the rest.

 When you’re up against tough competitors, this can be the differentiating factor it takes to make your brand the final choice.

 Contrary to popular belief, chatbots are not here to replace us, human employees, completely.
 To be honest, they are most effective acting as a touchpoint in the process.
 A process that ultimately helps sales and support teams get in touch with customers who need their help.

-For example, conversation bots that are to replace lead generation forms are excellent at asking basic questions.
-Such questions help qualify leads as well as saving user data for a sales team to later reference.
+For example, conversation bots that are to replace lead generation forms are excellent at asking basic lead scoring questions.
+Hence, they automate lead qualifcation and scoring process as well as process user data for later reference.

 Nonetheless, they are rarely capable if answering users’ more complex questions or to complete the final steps in the sales process.